“The past is a foreign country; they do things differently there”Lesley Poles Hartley

 The sea is full of life, and very often when that life ends, something stays behind – scallops.
-They come at different sizes and colours, and make for beautiful photos in the sand.
+They come at different sizes and colors, and make for beautiful photos in the sand.
 Taking them away with you from Egypt is prohibited, so don’t take them with you to the airport (you may have to return them and pay fines).

 Have you been to Sharm El Sheikh?
 What did you do?

 30 thoughts on “Activities in Sharm El Sheikh”

 Your Sharm El Sheikh experience looks wonderful.
 We’ve never done all-inclusive- not sure it would be our thing, but will give it a try sometime.